INREBIC- fedratinib hydrochloride capsule

 shortness of breath or difficulty breathing

-Possible increased risk of new (secondary) cancers.
-People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers.
-People who smoke or who smoked in the past have an added risk of new cancers.
+New (secondary) cancers.
+People who take another JAK-inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers, except nonmelanoma skin cancer.
+People who smoke or who smoked in the past have an added increased risk of new cancers.

 The most common side effects of INREBIC include: